-Gouverneur Central School District's General Fund had \$37,384,396 in incoming monies and \$35,667,816 in monies going out, including transfers.
-The General Fund's balance increased \$1,716,580.
-For the 2021-22 fiscal year, we were able to limit the levy increase to 2.9%.
+Gouverneur Central School District's General Fund had \$39,183,756 in incoming monies and \$36,200,519 in monies going out, including transfers.
+The General Fund's balance increased \$2,983,237.
+For the 2022-23 fiscal year, the District was able to limit the levy increase to 1.5%.

-The 2021-22 comparison of final budget to actual expenditures and year-end encumbrances highlights a few areas in the District's budget with large variances.
+The 2022-23 comparison of final budget to actual expenditures and year-end encumbrances highlights a few areas in the District's budget with large variances.
 These areas are Central Services; Teaching - Regular School; Programs for Students with Disabilities; Pupil Transportation; and Employee Benefits.

 The Central Services area includes the utilities; repairs; maintenance contracts; supplies and custodial and maintenance staff for the District.
-The effects of COVID-19 continued into the 2021-22 school year which had an impact on the Central Services expenditures.
-The buildings remained closed to non-school events as in prior years.
-This resulted in lower utility costs.
 Some COVID-19 related expenses were funded through federal funds.
 This reduced expenses in General Fund.

-The major excesses in Teaching-Regular School is generated from instructional salaries, BOCES services, and contractual.
+The major expenditures in Teaching-Regular School is generated from instructional salaries, BOCES services, and contractual.
 Instructional salaries are budgeted in General Fund because grant funding is not known at the time the budget is adopted.
-We received additional federal funding through CRRSA and ARP funding in 2021-22 which we used for salaries, benefits, supplies and contractual expenses.
-We also had some staff leave during the school year and were unable to fill some positions as a result of the pandemic.
+We received additional federal funding through CRRSA and ARP funding in 2022-23 which we used for salaries, benefits, supplies and contractual expenses.
+We also had some staff leave during the school year and were unable to fill some positions.
 BOCES services are estimated during the budget process.
 An amount is built into the budget for needs not identified at budget time.
 These funds are then available if the need arises.